Inside: How to pay off debt and save money? You can do both, and it will change your life for the better! Take these steps to get it done.

 Sometimes that means credit card debt.
 Other times it’s payments that stretch out for years.

 Neither of those options will help you get out of debt.

 An Emergency Fund Is the Key To Getting Debt Free

 An emergency fund is not a savings account that you raid when you need to make a big purchase or cover a few extra bills.
 This money should be set aside just for unexpected expenses you couldn’t have seen coming.

 A broken bone.
 A car wreck.
 Getting laid off or asked to go on furlough.

 These are true emergencies.
 An unexpected expense such as one of these would be the reason to dip into your emergency fund.

-To do this, I recommend you drop all your debt payments and bill payments down to the bare minimum.
-If you’ve been trying to throw extra at your debt to pay it off quickly, pay yourself first instead.
+Drop all your debt and bill payments down to the bare minimum.
+If you’ve been throwing extra at your debt to pay it off quickly, pay yourself first instead.
 Are you spending an extra $2.64 on your mortgage payment to round it to an even number?
 (I know I’m not the only one!)
 Stop doing that for now.
 Put that little bit in savings, too.